While there has been significant progress for the LGBTQ+ movement in recent years, there is still some stigma attached to trans dating.

 - Be aware of what you’re saying to a trans person.
 Comments such as “If you hadn’t told me, I’d never have known” might sound like a compliment inside your head but can come across insulting in the real world.

 - Learn about the trans community.
 The internet is full of resources and information about gender and sexual diversity.
 A date is supposed to be fun and where two people get to flirt and know each other, rather than the Spanish Inquisition.
-If you’ve got questions, hit the ‘net or, better still, if you have non-binary or trans friends, ask them any questions that you might want answered.
+If you’ve got questions about gender dysphoria, for example, hit the ‘net or, better still, if you have non-binary or trans friends, ask them any questions that you might want answered.

 - Other people may stare and even pass comment.
 The smartest thing in most situations is to ignore them and to ensure that your date feels as comfortable as possible.
 But, if you would stand-up for a cis-woman, you shouldn´t hold yourself back and protect your date from harassment as well.